If you already have a strong science, math and programming background you can teach yourself machine learning in a relatively short time.

 Visual Studio (try them all, I use Code for simple stuff, Studio for complex projects)

-Calibre (pdf catalog for keeping all your manuals organized)
+Calibre (pdf catalog for keeping all your manuals and technical papers organized)

 “The term ‘conda’ is not recognized as the name of a cmdlet…..”